Oldfields is located in the east of KNP almost at the border with Namadgi National Park and on the track that leads up to Murrays Gap and Mt Bimberi.

 Photo: Jane Wheaton, taken following the major bushfires of January 2003.

-Also Called Murray Creek Hut or Oldfields No. 1.
+Also known as Murray Creek Hut or Oldfields No. 1.

 Photo: Olaf Moon, 1990